Janney Montgomery Scott, LLC

-Janney Montgomery Scott has over 30 total disclosures to its name.
-One of its recent disclosures was in March 2019 when the firm voluntarily self-reported to the SEC that certain customers who were eligible to purchase mutual fund shares without 12b-1 fees did not receive the less expensive fund share class.
+Janney Montgomery Scott has more than 35 total disclosures to its name.
+One of its more recent disclosures was in March 2019 when the firm voluntarily self-reported to the SEC that certain customers who were eligible to purchase mutual fund shares without 12b-1 fees did not receive the less expensive fund share class.
 In response to this, the firm agreed to a cease-and-desist order, a censure and a disgorgement of $215,761.17, plus $25,465.87 in interest.

 Janney Montgomery Scott can earn additional compensation from certain mutual funds and investment programs.
 This can create a potential conflict of interest if advisors become incentivized to recommend products that don’t serve each client’s best interest.
 However, the firm’s fiduciary duty legally requires it to act in your best interest.